Vaithishwaran/RAG_project/README.md

 This project implements a simple Retrieval-Augmented Generation (RAG) system that retrieves relevant information from a custom text document and uses the Qwen language model to generate answers.

-Document Input:
+1)Document Input:
 The project takes a text file as the knowledge source.
 For example, sam_file_AI.txt contains information that can be queried by the user.

-Document Loading:
+2)Document Loading:
 The project uses LangChain's TextLoader to load the text document into the application.

-Text Splitting:
+3)Text Splitting:
 The loaded document is divided into smaller chunks using RecursiveCharacterTextSplitter.

-The project uses:
+4)The project uses:

 chunk_size = 300

 chunk_overlap = 50

-Text Embeddings:
+5)Text Embeddings:

 Each document chunk is converted into a numerical vector using the Sentence Transformers model:

 sentence-transformers/all-MiniLM-L6-v2

-Vector Database:
+6)Vector Database:

 The generated embeddings are stored in a FAISS vector database.
 FAISS is used for efficient similarity search.

-User Question:
+7)User Question:

 The user provides a question related to the information available in the knowledge base.